bekasa/astro/src/pages/blog/confidential-email-services.md

 ### Email and Document Encryption

-The most popular method of encrypting documents is by OpenPGP standard and there are several flavors of implementation.
+The most popular method of encrypting documents is by OpenPGP standard and there are several flavours of implementation.
 The process involves the generation of paired keys which are mathematically related.
 Key generation is specific to one email address.

 The public key can be made widely available by using keyring servers or even sending along as an attachment with an email.
 Decryption is then undertaken by the recipient with the private key.